mrexiati/builderbook/README.md

 ## Roadmap

-I will make this as my own boiler plate app for other web applications by making changes and adding more features which are WIP.
+I will make this as my own boiler plate app by making changes and adding more features which are WIP.
+My application will be public and deployed soon, please stay tuned.
 <a id="readme-bottom"></a>